allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 Docker allows you to map ports on the host to ports in a container.
 This is essential for allowing external access to services running in containers.
 For example, if you have a web server in a container listening on port 80, you can map it to port 8080 on the host, allowing you to access it using http://host_ip:8080.

 ### Host Network:
-When you use --network="host" on a Linux host, it instructs Docker to run the container in the host's network namespace, effectively allowing it to share the same network stack as the host.
+When you use `--network="host"` on a Linux host, it instructs Docker to run the container in the host's network namespace, effectively allowing it to share the same network stack as the host.
 This means the container can directly access host services on their ports.

-Keep in mind that the --network="host" option in Docker is primarily designed [for Linux hosts][8] and does not work as expected on macOS or other non-Linux operating systems.
+Keep in mind that the `--network="host"` option in Docker is primarily designed [for Linux hosts][8] and does not work as expected on macOS or other non-Linux operating systems.

 On macOS, Docker Desktop runs a lightweight Linux VM under the hood to provide a Linux-like environment for Docker containers.
 However, macOS does not have the same "host" network namespace concept as Linux.
-When you use --network="host" on macOS, it has no effect on container networking.
+When you use `--network="host"` on macOS, it has no effect on container networking.
 The container will continue to use its own network namespace, separate from the host's network.

-## Docker vs Filesystem
+## Filesystem

 In a containerized environment, any changes made to the container’s filesystem are lost when the container is removed.
 This is because a container’s filesystem only exists as long as the container does.